zydou/arti/doc/dev/ExportedApiSketch.md

 a new protocol based on a sensible RPC framework.

+#### A note about HTTP and RPC

+Many popular RPC protocols are based upon HTTP.
+This creates a challenge if we use them: specifically, that your local web browser makes a decent attack vector against any local HTTP service.
+We'll need to make sure that any HTTP-based RPC system we build can resist the usual attacks, of course.
+But also we'll need to make sure that that it's hard to trick any plausible client implementation holding the credentials for the RPC system into accidentally leaking them our using them for something else.

 ### Arti via FFI

 We probably don't want to just expose all our Rust APIs unthinkingly,